 - General

-- $\circ \quad \text{Full court pressure is prohibited.}$
+- Full court pressure is prohibited.

 - Game time and clock

-- o Four 6-minute quarters.
+- Four 6-minute quarters.

-- One minute break between 1st and 2nd guarters and 3rd and 4th guarters.

-- o Three minutes break at half time
+- \circ One minute break between 1 st and 2 nd quarters and 3 rd and 4 th quarters. \circ Three minutes break at half time

 - The game clock must be stopped:

 - In case of an injured player.

 - During free shots.

 - When the judges see fit.

 - During the time outs.

 - When a ball goes out of bounds far away.

 - During overtime, when the official blows the whistle.

 - During the last 60 seconds of 2nd and 4th quarters.

 - One 45-second timeout per period per team.

 - In case of a tie, two minutes of overtime will be played.

 - Playing time of participants

-- o 1st quarter: All sixth graders reinforced by some 7th graders.
+- 1st quarter: All sixth graders reinforced by some 7th graders.

 - 2nd quarter: Seventh graders who did not play in the 1st quarter reinforced by some eighth graders.

 - 3rd quarter: Eighth graders who did not play in the 2nd quarter reinforced by any other 6th or 7th grader.

 - 4th quarter: Free (any combination of grade level).

 - Height of the rim

-- o 3:05 meters (regulation)
+- 3:05 meters (regulation)

 - Game ball

-- o Official #6 basketball certified by FIBA.
+- \circ Official #6 basketball certified by FIBA.

-- Officials

-- One on the court and one at the table.